nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 None of this is contempt for the process I am stepping around.
 Peer review, standard formulations, citation at source, proof a stranger can
-rerun: that discipline is the only reason a result like this could exist, and the paper is going through it, as it should.
+rerun: that discipline is the only reason a result like this could exist, and the paper is going through it at the pace it requires.
 But the result makes a demand of its own, and I cannot hold everyone else to it and exempt myself.
-It says that where an account can be given, withholding it while asking to be believed is the very failure it names.
-I can give the account now.
+It says that a check you could have finished and did not finish is not trust.
+It is sloth.
+I can present the mathematics now, at the register it needs, where it can be challenged.
+Declining to would be the exact failure the result names, committed by the person who found it.
 So the paper goes to review and the account goes out today, and if the two ever disagree, the review wins and this post will say so.
-In a slower decade I might have waited the year.
-This is not one.
+I did not choose that dilemma.
+The result forces it, given the state of things.
+In a slower decade I might have waited the year, but we do not live in one.
 The institutions that keep society's records are being asked, right now, to absorb machines that produce claims faster than anyone can check them, and a year is a long time to sit on a result about what checking can and cannot do.

 There are practical reasons as well.
 I judged the finding too important to sit on a shelf for a year, and the dispute above is the argument for